 The technological developments occurring in recent years, as described above, also affect consumer preferences, and the manner of using payment methods is changing accordingly.
 Thus, for example, when more advanced methods for executing monetary transfers, purchases and payments by electronic means penetrate the market, they capture market share on account of the traditional means which had existed in the market until then (such as payment via cash or checks).
 The e-commerce sector in Israel has grown significantly in recent years.
 As part of the growth in this sector, the mobile payment sector has also been growing, and capturing a significant share of total online purchases.
-Furthermore, the use of digital wallets among consumers and businesses (for B2B, B2P, P2B and P2P transactions) has been increasing, which serve both for monetary transfers and to make purchases.
-These wallets are, in part, based on charge card payments (and may, in this context, contribute to growth in clearing amounts), while some are based on direct crediting and debiting of the bank accounts outside of the charge card scheme.
+Furthermore, the use of digital wallets among consumers and businesses has been increasing.
+These wallets are, in part, based on charge card payments (and may, in this regard, contribute to growth in clearing amounts), while some are based on direct crediting and debiting of the bank accounts outside of the charge card scheme.

-Consumers expect to receive simple, immediate and fast solutions offering a personal-unique, efficient and personally tailored user experience, sometimes also for a premium cost.
+The end consumers expect to receive simple, immediate and fast solutions offering a personal-unique, efficient and personally tailored user experience, sometimes also at a premium cost for using advanced services and means.
 However, increased consumer awareness is also contributing to sensitivity to price, to service quality in the various service channels, and to the set of associated benefits.
-Consumers are becoming more aware and selective.
 Concurrently, loyalty to longstanding brands has been decreasing, mostly among younger consumers, and there is willingness to purchase financial products from new technology-focused companies.